blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 - "Oh it is to protect women"
 - You don't protect women by restricting them

+# Age
+- Women become permissible at age 6
+- Their parents can give them to marriage
 # Women (captives)

 The word "سَبَايَا" (sabaya) means captive women.